Jehovah’s Witness Attorney Philip Brumley Appeals Fines For “Reckless Disregard” of the Truth

 The 3-Judge panel will confer and issue its decision at a future time.

-1 thought on “Jehovah’s Witness Attorney Philip Brumley Appeals Fines For “Reckless Disregard” of the Truth
+4 thoughts on “Jehovah’s Witness Attorney Philip Brumley Appeals Fines For “Reckless Disregard” of the Truth

 Leave a Reply